Opteo/google-ads-api/docs/content/entities/product_bidding_category_constant/get.md

 ---
 title: Get ProductBiddingCategoryConstant
 order: 2
 type: get
 entity: ProductBiddingCategoryConstant
 ---

 ### Get a ProductBiddingCategoryConstant

 The `customer.productBiddingCategoryConstants.get(resource_name)` method returns the ProductBiddingCategoryConstant identified by a resource_name.

 _Note_: This function is heavily rate-limited by Google, so avoid using it in production.

 #### Arguments

+- 	##### resource_name _required_
-- **`resource_name`** (_required_): The resource_name of that ProductBiddingCategoryConstant
+	The resource_name of that ProductBiddingCategoryConstant

 #### Returns